Xennet/xennetdocs/README.md

 **Q**: Isn't it like MaidSafe?

 **A**: No. Maidsafe does not allow distributed computing.
 And even if so, it will be via a JVM, which is inherently dozens or hundreds inefficient than native VM.

+For Xennet and its applications to bootstrap their development, please donate BTC to 1LsZodH5B1V3fNwoMyBgARQ1wXwzMv7SBR